Thursday, August 20, 2020

 Photo by Bob King, Duluth, MN

-This week, the Perseid meteor shower passed over.
+Also in the sky this week, the Perseid meteor shower passed over.
 Once again, we packed some snacks and headed out to the boatyard to wait.
 This time we made our comfy spot in the cockpit where the sky was darker.
 Dave mentioned how weird it is to be on board while the boat doesn't move.
 We laid there for a couple hours, gazing at the stars that seemed to multiply as the night sky darkened.
 We listened to the marina sounds, inhaled the salty air and relaxed into the arms of Mystic.
 Perseus was expected to produce 50 meteors an hour.
 We only saw two, but that didn't matter at all.
 It felt good to enjoy boat life again.

 Photo by Pittsburgh Post Gazette